-Cytokine levels were quantified in cell-free supernatants using enzyme-linked immunosorbent assays (ELISA), according to the manufacturer's instructions.
-The detection limit of the IL-8 ELISA was 1 pg/ml and 0.2 pg/ml for the IL-6 ELISA (both from Sanquin, Amsterdam, the Netherlands).
+Cytokine levels were quantified in cell-free supernatants using ELISA, according to the manufacturer's instructions.
+The detection limit of the IL-8 ELISA was 1 pg·mL-1 and 0.2 pg·mL-1 for the IL-6 ELISA (both from Sanquin, Amsterdam, The Netherlands).